luciusmagn/lambdas-and-logos/book.typ

     There are once again some unsung heroes like Hope and Miranda.
 ]

-Functional programming treats computation as the evaluation of mathematical functions and avoids state and mutable data.
+*Functional programming* treats computation as the evaluation#footnote[
+    Often, we can think about it as reducing expressions as far as we can ] of mathematical functions and avoids state and mutable data.
 This leads to referential transparency - the property that a function's result depends only on its inputs, not on any external state.#footnote[
     In practice, we need to worry about IO as the most problematic side effect / external state.